NoUseFreak/letitgo/README.md

-changelog | Generate a changelog and commit it to your project. docker | Builds, tags and pushes docker images. githubrelease | Publish generated artifacts and attach them to a github release. helm | Package and/or publish helm charts to a registry like chartmuseum. homebrew | Update your personal homebrew tap with your latest config. snapcraft | Package and upload your snap to snapcraft.
+changelog | Generate a changelog and commit it to your project. docker | Builds, tags and pushes docker images. githubrelease | Publish generated artifacts and attach them to a github release. gofish | Creates a PR to update the gofish fish-food. helm | Package and/or publish helm charts to a registry like chartmuseum. homebrew | Update your personal homebrew tap with your latest config. snapcraft | Package and upload your snap to snapcraft.